oasci/reptar/docs/source/index.rst

 Accessing data
 --------------

-Data can be added or retrieved using the same interface regardless of the underlying file format (e.g., exdir, JSON, and npz).
+Data can be added or retrieved using the same interface regardless of the underlying file format (e.g., exdir, zarr, JSON, and npz).
 The only thing required is the respective ``key`` specifying where it is stored.
 Then, ``File.get(key)`` can retrieve the data.